paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-we need to tell Cure where to look for the C++ executable file (generation of which we'll look at in just a moment, suffice to say that even though C code itself lives in the `c_src` directory, the executable will get compiled out to the priv directory.
+we need to tell Cure where to look for the C++ executable file (generation of which we'll look at in just a moment, suffice to say that even though C code itself lives in the `c_src` directory, the executable will get compiled out to the priv directory).

 ---